-For news of Lady Martina's recent 2015 passages visit http://www.ladymartina.com/cruise-logs/2014-4/east-coast-cruises-3
+For news of Lady Martina's 2015 passages visit Lady Martina Schedule of Voyages 2015

-For news of Lady Martina's recent 2016 passages visit http://www.ladymartina.com/cruise-logs/2016/east-coast-cruises-9
+For news of Lady Martina's 2016 passages visit Lady Martina Schedule of Voyages 2016

-Latest Images from our cruises:-
+Images from our previous years' cruises:-

 The original design and pages were maintained to chronicle these ports and destinations and the many and varied photographs taken.
-The detailed and comprehensive passage plans and detailed logs written led to many instructional lectures and boating magazine articles being requested to inform and educate other about these experiences.
+The comprehensive passage plans and detailed logs written led to many instructional lectures and boating magazine articles being requested to inform and educate other about these experiences.
 Also to the authors founding the Broom Owners Club.
 During winter periods of lay up based at Limehouse in Docklands, the crew were available to The Cruising Association where David assisted with the incorporation and development of this historically significant organisation as one of its first Directors and Louise assisted with its website and became the Dutch and Belgium regional editor for the CA/Imray Almanac.

-This eventually led to the authorship of the standard Imray publication on 'The Inland Waterways of the Netherlands' which remains as the only authoritative work in the English language on the whole of the Dutch network of meres, rivers and canals that represent this wonderful venue for cruising enthusiasts.
+This eventually led to their authorship of the standard Imray publication on 'The Inland Waterways of the Netherlands' which remains as the only authoritative work in the English language on the whole of the Dutch network of meres, rivers and canals that represent this wonderful venue for cruising enthusiasts.
 After that the two co-authors took 'separate tides'.
-Louise bought her own vessel Lady Alison, a Broom 35 Sedan, which she moored in Brundall for a while until she settled and David still cruises in Lady Martina, initially on the Broads with friends and family from his Horning base, and became a key figure in the Broads Authority, serving as a Member and Vice Chairman of its governing board and Chairman of its Navigation Committee.
-Following his retirement, he then resumed his passion for off-shore cruising with his new and enthusiastic partner Kathleen Waite, recently retired also.
+Louise bought her own vessel Lady Alison, a Broom 35 Sedan, which she moored in Brundall for a while until she settled nearby and David still cruises in Lady Martina, initially on the Broads with friends and family from his Horning base, and became a key figure in the Broads Authority, serving as a Member and Vice Chairman of its governing board and Chairman of its Navigation Committee.
+Following his retirement, he then resumed his passion for off-shore cruising with his new and enthusiastic partner Kathleen Waite, recently had retired also.

-The Lady Martina story continues here with David and Kathleen's more recent cruising adventures first around the Broads and nearby East Coast ports and then, more ambitiously, towards the South Coast, Channel Islands and coastal resorts of France, this time with David at the helm of both the vessel and this web site and Kathleen operating the camera shutters!
+The Lady Martina story continues here with David and Kathleen's more recent cruising adventures first around the Broads and nearby East Coast ports and then, more ambitiously, from 2015 on towards the South Coast, Channel Islands and coastal resorts of France, this time with David at the helm of both the vessel and this web site and Kathleen operating the camera shutters!
 For 2016, we visited The Netherlands for the cruising season after a refit and service at Brooms in Brundall and took the draft of the second edition of 'The Inland Waterways of the Netherlands' for comments and corrections and that is now a very popular 2nd Edition.
 Last year, in 2018, we were otherwise distracted by working in our extended woodland on an exhaustive lake restoration project but this year, we resumed serious cruising and started the season by completing a few East Coast cruises and then return to The Netherlands, my old stomping ground and subject of my published guide.

 For information on the Broom Owners Club visit www.broomowners.com, and for information on the 'Inland Waterways of the Netherlands' (available this year as a 2nd Edition), visit www.dutchwaterways.net.
 For more information about David's life and times, visit http://www.davidabroad.com/ and on the Cruising Association (for which David remains as its Honorary Local Representative for Great Yarmouth, Lowestoft and The Broads) visit www.cruising.org.uk

-Thanks for reading :)
+Thanks for reading :-)